albanobattistella/dictationbridge-docs/dictationBridge.md

 For NVDA users, this can be done by going to the NVDA menu, Tools, then selecting the option titled "Install Dragon commands" item.
 When asked to confirm, say Yes, then if User Account Control appears, say Yes to continue.
 Note that you need to restart NVDA before issuing NvDA commands.

-For JAWS users, locate the Dragon commands XML file, then copy it to the Dragon installation folder (typically sysdrive\Program Files (or Program Files (x86) on 64-bit systems)\Nuance\Dragon).
+For JAWS users, you need to download the command file from the dictationBridge repository.
+You then import the commands via the dragon command browser.
 #### JAWS dictation commands

 Following are JAWS commands available via DictationBridge: